-The Brookings Country Club is one of the finest golf courses in the entire state of South Dakota.
+The Brookings Country Club is one of the finest golf courses in the state of South Dakota.
 A championship golf course that is always in impeccable condition is what awaits the Jackrabbit golf teams each and every day they play there.
-Most importantly, the Brookings CC grants the SDSU golf teams complete access to the course and practice facilities 7 days a week, 365 days a year.
-The Brookings CC is host to numerous South Dakota Golf Association (SDGA) state amateur events which speaks towards its reputation of being a championship golf course.
-Most recently the Brookings CC has hosted or will host the following SDGA events:
+Most importantly, the Brookings Country Club grants the SDSU golf teams complete access to the course and practice facilities 7 days a week, 365 days a year.
+The Brookings Country Club is host to numerous South Dakota Golf Association (SDGA) state amateur events, which speaks towards its reputation of being a championship golf course.

 The Desert Course opened in May 1998 and was built to showcase the beautiful desert landscaping and providing a stark contrast to the almost-tropical Lakes Course.
 Slightly more demanding of the player's ability, it measures 7,131 yards with a par of 72.
 The course is accented with palm and mesquite trees, as well as colorful cactus and desert wildflowers to give it a true desert feeling.
 Where water was used on the Lakes Course, vast stretches of waste bunkers border the fairways on seven holes.
 Water does come into play on five holes, and narrow fairways with elevation changes and large, well-bunkered greens test even the most skilled players.